Jason Bargwanna

-Jason Eric Bargwanna (born 26 April, 1971) is an Australian motor racing driver.
+Jason Eric Bargwanna (born 26 April 1971) is an Australian motor racing driver.
 Best known as a Supercars Championship competitor, Bargwanna raced in the series for 25 years, the pinnacle of which was winning, with Garth Tander, the 2000 Bathurst 1000 in a Garry Rogers Motorsport prepared Holden Commodore.
 Bargwanna was the Driving Standards Observer for the Supercars Championship from 2014 until 2016.

 Career history

 Bargwanna commenced his racing career in the late 1980s, initially competing in the Formula Vee category.
 He made his Bathurst 1000 début while still a teenager in 1990 and won the 1992 Bathurst 1600 cc class at 20, with his cousin Scott, however a lack of funding limited his motor sport participation for the next few seasons and he pursued a career in the financial sector.

 His career finally started to move forward in 1995, racing in the Australian Formula Ford Championship.
-He impressed in his seven-year-old Reynard, racing against younger drivers with the latest cars from Van Diemen and Swift and against drivers of the caliber of Jason Bright and Mark Webber.
+He impressed in his seven-year-old Reynard, racing against younger drivers with the latest cars from Van Diemen and Swift and against drivers of the calibre of Jason Bright and Mark Webber.
 His 1995 showing allowed him to attract the budget to run a campaign with late model equipment in 1996 and he finished second in the championship to Van Diemen's factory supported driver, David Besnard.
 He also represented Australia in the EFDA Nations Cup in both 1995 and 1996.
 A move to Formula Holden resulted in second place in the 1997 Australian Drivers' Championship with SH Racing.